adhikara13/encode-using-handbrake-obs-scripts/README.md

   * Fix bug.

 #### :lady_beetle: Bug
-1) There's no default preset, need to choose from the list first in order to use.
-2) Somehow can't run the script right away, have to refresh the plugin first in order it to be worked.
+There is currently no default preset, so you must choose one from the list before using the plugin.
+Additionally, sometimes the script doesn't run properly and needs to be refreshed.
+I plan to fix these issues in the near future.